ChrisCodeKing/E-Assessment-Manager/README.md

 ## License

-This project uses the following license:
+This project uses the following license: MIT License